 Also on Ace Metrix’s top 15 list: Amazon’s ad for its Fire Phone — a product that’s selling so poorly, Amazon’s had fire sales with it.
 And yet Ace Metrix claims, “Samsung and Amazon are both examples of brands that succeed largely by debuting product-focused ads that change consumers’ perceptions of the brand and create a desire for the product.”
 Apparently, consumers are feeling so much “desire,” they’re staying home and fantasizing instead of shopping.
 If that’s how you “succeed,” I’d hate to see struggling.

 The firm surveyed 500+ Americans and asked them to rate TV ads based on the attributes of Persuasion, Likeability, Information, Attention, Change, Relevance, Desire, and Watchability.
 Here are 3 reasons why the survey alone is worthless:

 - Surveys put consumers in unnatural circumstances, asking them to pay close attention to an ad.
 A more relevant study would measure casual exposure to ads over time.
-Do consumers even remember ever seeing those ads?
+Do consumers even remember seeing those ads?
 The effectiveness of certain ads changes over repeat exposures.
 You might not care the first time you see one — you could be feeling out of sorts or just not in a shopping mood — but if you see the ad repeatedly, you might finally buy the product or come to hate it.
-According to real scientific research conducted by Professor Byron Sharp, advertising serves to refresh the memory about a brand.
+According to scientific research (not a survey) by Professor Byron Sharp, advertising refreshes the memory about a brand.
 That means researchers should study ad effectiveness over time, not in one-shot, knee-jerk-response surveys.

 By the way, guess who didn’t rank in the survey’s top 15?